M - TH: 8:30 a.m. - 4:30 p.m.

 How do I appeal?

 You must discuss your situation with your academic advisor who will evaluate your appeal strength.
 Be prepared to discuss all the circumstances that contributed to the dismissal, and whether or not these factors can be managed to justify an immediate return to the university.
+Visit your HUB Student Center to identify your academic advisement unit/academic advisor.

 How much time do I have to draft an appeal?